 Our marketing budget is needed to promote the Soaksy.
 Marketing can be done via online advertisement, posters, flyers, folders, videos and fairs.
 Nowadays, for promoting a product we need a good social media communication and featured YouTube advertisement to get the attention of our potential customers.
 Facebook, Instagram, Twitter, Snapchat, LinkedIn and other social networks will keep the attention to possible customers that want to collaborate and contributing in capital in the project in platforms like Kickstarter.
-We want to have a good persusive marketing in the media to obtain a reputation and strenght for the company.
+Also we have to focus on 60+ year old people that are not so used to using social media, so we will require an investment in newspaper advertisement and TV.

 Our potential customers are public institutions.
 By getting publicity on social media and creating our own company page, the chance that sponsors will find us and invest in our company increases significantly.
 We have an initial cash contribution from each team member for possible expenses.
-The incomes and expenses for marketing are shown in Table 20.
+The incomes and expenses for marketing are shown in Table 25.